apollo-ng/PiGI/software/README.md

     $ git clone https://github.com/apollo-ng/PiGI.git

+## Configuration

+PyGI checks 3 configuration files, if existent in conf/, updating the values defined in the file before or using new ones, in the following order:

+    * default.cfg (automatically comes shipped per default with examples)
+    * local.cfg (create this file to override local server settings - gitignored)
+    * dynamic.cfg (this file will be created automatically, if the webGI client wants to change server settings - also gitignored)

+When you are deploying on the Pi to count real values and/or want to change the Web Server/Socket port to 80 rather than 8080 __you have to run the software as root__.
+Otherwise the interrupt handling on the Pi won't work and port 80 will not be accessible due to security (<1024).

+## Usage

 ### Server Startup

-When you are deploying on the Pi to count real values and/or want to change the Web Server/Socket port to 80 rather than 8080 you have to run the software as root.
-Otherwise the interrupt handling on the Pi won't work and port 80 will not be accessible due to security (<1024).

     $ cd PiGI/software/
     $ python pyGIserver.py

-### Configuration

-PyGI checks 3 configuration files (if existent) in the following order:

-    * default.cfg (automatically comes shipped per default with examples)
-    * local.cfg (create this file to override local server settings - gitignored)
-    * dynamic.cfg (this file will be created automatically, if the webGI client wants to change server settings - also gitignored)

-### Usage
+### Client Access

 Open Browser and goto http://127.0.0.1:8080